Implementing Strongly-Specified Functions with the Program Framework

 Defined.

-functions that mixing proofs and regular terms may leads to
+We have seen in my previous article about strongly specified functions that mixing proofs and regular terms may lead to cumbersome code.

 From Coq Require Import Program.